Danny La Rue,

 Danny soon fell in love with the glitz and glamour of the West End and was stage struck from an early age.
 If he wasn’t spending his days hanging around stage doors, watching stars like Frances Day and Gracie Fields, he would head to The Metropolitan Music Hall on Edgware Road to watch the likes of Leslie Henson, Arthur Lucan and Randolph Sutton (the man who made On Mother Kelly’s Doorstep popular).

 The Second World War put an end to Danny’s life of childhood glamour when his house was bombed during the Blitz, and he was evacuated to the village of Kennford, just to the south of Exeter.
 Danny found work in Huttons, a local outfitters and clothing store, where he took to creating lavish window displays and fashion shows, in what I can only imagine were scenes reminiscent of Are You Being Served?.
-And then, just after D-Day, Danny decided to volunteer for the Royal Navy and bring his skill at sequins to help win the war against Germany.
+And then, just after D-Day, Danny decided to volunteer for the Royal Navy, and use his skills with sequins and taffeta to help win the war against Germany.